prathimacode-hub/IoT-Spot/ESP32/Servo_control_using_ESP32/README.md

 ## Controlling servo with POT example

 This sketch controls the position of servo with the help potentiometer. **GPIO32**  is used as an analog pin.
-Voltage across POT is mapped to pulse width position which controls the shaft position. you can read of  [ADC of ESP32 in this article](https://microcontrollerslab.com/adc-esp32-measuring-voltage-example/).
+Voltage across POT is mapped to pulse width position which controls the shaft position.

 ```c
 #include <Servo.h>